yenyang/Water_Features/Water_Features/LongDescription.md

 River - Border River Water Source: Has a constant level and controls water flowing into or out of the border.
 While near the border, the source will snap to the border.
 Right click to designate the target elevation.
 Left click to place.
 Hover over and right click to remove.
 Lake - Constant Level Water Source: Fills quickly until it gets to the desired level and then maintains that level.
 If it has a target elevation below the ground level, it can drain water faster than evaporation.
 Right click to designate the target elevation.
 Left click to place within playable area.
 Hover over and right click to remove.
 Sea - Border Sea Water Source: Controls water flowing into or out of the border and the lowest sea controls sea level.
 With Waves and Tides disabled, it will maintain constant level.
 With Waves and Tides enabled the sea level rises and falls below the original sea level.
 Right click to designate the elevation.
 Left click to place if the radius touches a border.
 Hover over and right click to remove.
+Automated - New!
+Custom modded water source that dynamically changes water source type to automatically fill and stabilize to the desired water surface elevation.
+Not affected by Seasonal Streams or Waves and Tides settings.
+Right click to designate the maximum elevation.
+Left click to place within playable area.
+Hover over and right click to remove.

 Optional Opt-In Custom Water Sources: (Enabling/Disabling these in the settings requires restarting the game) Detention Basin: Custom modded water source that rises with precipitation and snowmelt and slowly drains when the weather is dry.
 They have a maximum water surface elevation but no minimum water surface elevation.
 Right click to designate the maximum elevation.
 Left click to place within playable area.
 Hover over and right click to remove.